funkonaut/openSCAD_lessons/Projects/project-1-3-fidget-toy.md

 - Mastery of slicing settings demonstrated through diverse textures.
 - Overall presentation, creativity, and innovation showcased in the prototypes.

 Through Project X.X, you will not only deepen your understanding of 3D printing technology and design principles but also refine your ability to optimize slicing settings for specific texture goals.
-This project will be a testament to your creativity and technical prowess in the realm of additive manufacturing.